hazelcast/hazelcast-reference-manual/src/SPIAddProperties.md

-### Adding Properties
+### Adding Properties to the Service

 The `init` method for `CounterService` takes the `Properties` object as an argument.
-This means we can add properties to the service that are passed to the method `init`.
+This means we can add properties to the service that are passed to the `init` method; see [Creating the Service Class](#creating-the-service-class).
 You can add properties declaratively as shown below.
+(You likely want to name your properties something other than someproperty.)

 ```xml
 <service enabled="true">